brevdev/brev-docs/docs/howto/connect-via-jetbrains.md

-# Connect to a Brev workspace using JetBrains
+# Connect to a Brev dev environment using JetBrains

 Make sure you have the [Brev CLI installed](/)